Assamber/simpleDrv/README.md

 # Simple Block Driver

 Simple example of block driver.
 In Template dir you can find settigns for vscode c_cpp plugin.
 Change paths for you current one.
+Installed linux header need to be compiled.

 ## Prepare
 ```console